 - Other Data Scopes - These are all other Data Scopes you create.
 A user assigned a Data Scope can only see the information contained in that Data Scope.

 Defining a Data Scope

-Make sure you have the Manage data scopes permission to create and save the Data Scope.
+You must have the Manage data scopes permission to create Data Scopes.

 • Create an Asset Scope query which will define the assets to which you want to enable access.